How to Record with OBS Studio as A Beginner on Windows (10)

 4. Audio Mixer

-OBS Studio has this mixer tool since version 21.0, from which you can see all of your added audio sources and adjust their channel volume, whether to mute or not, and track number (in Advanced Audio Properties panel) if you are bound to make multitrack capture.
+OBS Studio has this mixer tool since version 21.0, from which you can see all of your added audio sources and adjust their channel volume, whether to mute or not, and track number (in the Advanced Audio Properties panel) if you are bound to make multitrack capture.

 Mix multiple audio tracks